Note 10 – Income Taxes

 Years Ended December 31,

-The Company and its subsidiaries are subject to the following significant taxing jurisdictions: U.S., Alaska, Arizona, California, Colorado, Florida, Missouri, New York, Oregon, South Carolina and Utah.
+The Company and its subsidiaries are subject to the following significant taxing jurisdictions: U.S., Alaska, Arizona, California, Colorado, Florida, Missouri, Oregon, and Texas.
 The Company is currently not under income tax examination in any tax jurisdiction.

 Although we believe our tax returns are correct, the final determination of tax examinations and any related litigation could be different from what was reported on the tax returns.
 We are currently open to audit under the statute of limitations by the United States Internal Revenue Service as well as state taxing authorities for the past four years (three years in some states).
 However, due to NOL carryforwards not being utilized, all periods are open to potential examinations.
 Any penalties and interest related to unrecognized tax benefits would be classified as income tax expense in the accompanying consolidated statements of operations.